andrewek/andrewek.github.io/_posts/2020-04-03-plc-writeup.md

 Thus, we write code together.
 We look at each other's code (using screen-sharing).
 We try variations and experiments with our code.
-We ask questios and see if we can figure out the answers.
+We ask questions and see if we can figure out the answers.
 We compare and contrast with other things we know.

 After we're done discussing, two of us write up our notes (paying particular